2025 Class Requirements for Returning CIFK Parents

 • Returning parents: Applications must be completed and back to us, including all documentation, by the due date on the application.
 A late application will put you on the waiting list.
 Please see the due dates on the application.

-• Returning parents who have been in the program 4+ years: remember that you will need 4 additional hours of class time, specifically focused on financial education.
-A great place for this is through American Credit Counseling.
+• Returning parents who have been in the program 4+ years: remember that you will need 4 additional hours of class time.

 • All applications and supporting documentation must be received and completed by the due dates as noted on the application in order to be considered for the program.